 We live in a fast paced world, accelerated by technology.
 There is a constant push to speed things up.
 Fast food, fast delivery, quick money making, quick happiness, fast healing etc etc. Even in the healing field everyone is trying to speed up the healing process.

 The problem is that at this time in evolution, our bodies and minds are not designed for speed.
 If you try to apply speed to something that is inherently slow to change, we create more problems than solutions.
-This is one of the reasons which anxiety is at its peak in human history.
+This is one of the reasons why anxiety is at its peak in human history.

 If you look at the subconscious mind which controls 90% of our life, it stores tremendous amount of past patterns of thinking that we are not even aware.
 If we try to create change at the conscious level but the subconscious is still stuck with the previous patterns, then there is a serious danger to self-sabotaging yourself.
 The subconscious freaks out when it sees a fast change in the conscious mind.
 It will create situations to bring you back to its previous set point.
 Sometimes in a very brutal way.